 Skip to content

-In the previous article, we discussed shared_ptr—shared ownership implemented via reference counting. shared_ptr seems wonderful: as long as the last holder goes out of scope, the object is automatically destroyed.
+In the previous post, we discussed shared_ptr—implementing shared ownership via reference counting. shared_ptr seems ideal: as soon as the last owner leaves, the object is automatically destroyed.
 But in reality, this "automatic destruction" has a fatal enemy: circular references.
-When two objects hold each other's shared_ptr, their reference counts never reach zero—two "managers" each assume the other still holds the key, and neither dares to close the door.
-The result is a memory leak.
+When two objects hold each other's shared_ptr, their reference counts never reach zero—two "owners" mistakenly believe the other still holds the key, so neither dares to lock up, resulting in a memory leak.

-std::weak_ptr was born to solve this problem.
-It is an observer pointer that "does not participate in reference counting"—you can use it to check whether an object is still alive, and if it is, temporarily obtain a shared_ptr to access it.
-However, it does not extend the object's lifetime itself.
+weak_ptr was born to solve this problem.
+It is an observer pointer that "does not participate in reference counting"—you can use it to check if an object is still alive, and if so, temporarily acquire a shared_ptr to access it, but it does not extend the object's lifecycle itself.

 Demonstrating the Circular Reference Problem

-Before diving into weak_ptr, let's intuitively experience the circular reference problem.
-The classic example is a doubly linked list: each node holds a shared_ptr to the next node, and in a doubly linked list, it also holds a shared_ptr to the previous node.
-This way, each node is referenced by the shared_ptr of its adjacent nodes, forming a ring—the reference count never reaches zero.
+Before diving into weak_ptr, let's intuitively experience the problem of circular references.
+A classic example is a doubly linked list: each node holds a shared_ptr to the next node, and if it's a doubly linked list, it also holds a shared_ptr to the previous node.
+Consequently, every node is referenced by its neighbors' shared_ptr, forming a ring—the reference count never reaches zero.

 cpp